Integralist/integralist.co.uk/content/posts/statistics-basics.md

 - **CEO**: mode\
   considering there are many more staff than managers (or CEOs), the CEO prefers the mode because it results in the staff salary being the basis of a pay rise - resulting in paying out a lot less than is fair.

+> [!NOTE]
-> Note: the median is the most 'fair' when calculating a pay rise in this example scenario.
+> the median is the most 'fair' when calculating a pay rise in this example scenario.

 ## Ranges